Helios Fairfax Partners Corporation: Financial Results for the Year Ended December 31, 2022

 (Note: All dollar amounts in this news release are expressed in U.S. dollars except as otherwise noted.
 The financial results are derived from the consolidated financial statements prepared using International Financial Reporting Standards, except as otherwise noted.)

-TORONTO, March 22, 2023 (GLOBE NEWSWIRE) -- Helios Fairfax Partners Corporation (TSX: HFPC.U) today announced its financial results for the year ended December 31, 2022.
+TORONTO, March 22, 2023 (GLOBE NEWSWIRE) -- Helios Fairfax Partners Corporation HFPC today announced its financial results for the year ended December 31, 2022.

 Management Commentary